 Naturally, they come in various colours and materials too.
 The most common you’ll find will be made from either silver or gold, but some high-end brands opt for other precious metals such as white, rose or yellow gold, and even platinum.
 For us, we’re more fans of silver rings – we don’t fancy looking like a New York City diamond dealer – but there are certain situations when adding a splash of gold will elevate your style game.

-As with any other section within the fashion industry, there are brands you want to know and those you want to avoid.
-Fortunately for you, we’ve filtered out the wheat from the chaff to provide a definitive list of the coolest men’s ring brands that will have you flashing your fingers.
+As with any other sector within the fashion industry, there are brands you want to know and those you want to avoid.
+Fortunately for you, we’ve filtered out the wheat from the chaff to provide a definitive list of the best men’s ring brands that will have you flashing your fingers.

 Miami-based jeweller Miansai started life as a side project for founder Michael Saiger.
 Fortunately for him, it has since become a fully-fledged business, and a heavyweight in the men’s jewellery world.
 It’s thanks in no small part to its careful selection of metals and materials, coupled with exquisite craftsmanship.

 For those who have a love for all things music and its subcultures, from punk to new wave, Stolen Girlfriends Club is a brand to add to your list.
 Hailing from New Zealand, the label produces pieces with an unmistakably rock vibe.
 You won’t find anything in gold, with sterling 925 silver being the material of choice, but that, coupled with (some) subtle designs, mean they can be worn anywhere and everywhere.

 If the absolute last word in luxury jewellery is more your style, Le Gramme is the brand for you.
 This Parisian label is as bouji as they come, with every single piece of jewellery being made in France.
 Every piece can be personalised with engravings too, and each model is named after its weight in grams, so you know you’re getting solid quality.